 Clockwork Bar-21 Essex Street at Hester

-Other bars that some folks enjoy for a relaxing evening of getting wasted are East Village Social (good food too), Monas, Parkside Lounge, Hi Fi, 169 Bar, Crocodile Lounge(music is hit or miss but they give free pizza with every drink), and Pinks
+Other bars that some folks enjoy for a relaxing evening of getting wasted are East Village Social (good food too), Monas, Parkside Lounge, Hi Fi, 169 Bar, the York, Dream baby.

 Some exceptions to this rule: